The Atomic Boolean

 compare_exchange_strong and compare_exchange_weak

-std::atomic<bool> and the fully or partially specialisations of std::atomic supports the bread and butter of all atomic operations: compare_exchange_strong.
+std::atomic<bool> and the full or partial specializations of std::atomic supports the bread and butter of all atomic operations: compare_exchange_strong.
 This function has the syntax: bool compare_exchange_strong(T& expected, T& desired).
-Because this operation compares and exchanges in one atomic operation a value, is often called compare_and_swap (CAS).
+Because this operation compares and exchanges in one atomic operation, a value is often called compare_and_swap (CAS).
 This kind of operation is in a lot of programming languages available.
-Of course, the behaviour may differ a little.
+Of course, the behavior may differ a little.

 What's next?